barumau/pandunia/engli/abc.md

   and **ng**, where it is velar /ŋ/ like in _banker_ and _finger_.
 In the end of a word, the **g** in **ng** can be silent.
 So the word **pang** can be pronounced /paŋ/ as well as /paŋg/.
-- **'** is a silent consonant.
-It doesn't have a sound but it can affect the placement of the stress accent, for example the stress is on the last syllable in **sofa'**.

 ## Semivowels